 Many of us have found ourselves let go from a job without much warning or time to prepare for the unknown.
 When our employers let us go, we have to understand that it isn’t personal.
-Even if that’s the case, it can still feel incredibly devastating as we manage the unforeseen.
-Thankfully we can find a little cushion in unemployment benefits as we navigate the future.
+Unemployment benefits replace part of your wages while you look for the next role.
+They are not automatic, and certain circumstances disqualify a claim.

 Dismissal Due to Misconduct